 CFC considers all cash and highly liquid short-term investments with original maturities of ninety days or less to be cash equivalents.
-CFC had no cash equivalents, other than cash, as of December 31, 2016.
 The carrying amounts reported in the accompanying statement of financial position for cash approximate their fair values.

 Restricted cash includes funds to be used for specified purposes and restrictions that limit the purpose for which the funds can be used.
-Restricted cash as of December 31, 2016 was \$86,507.
+Restricted cash as of December 31, 2017 and 2016 was \$1,954 and \$86,507, respectively.